Norbert’s Gambit: The Cheapest Way To Trade US Dollars

 Norbert’s Gambit with TD Direct Investing

-Step 1 – Set up Dual-Currency Account
+Step 1 – Set up a Dual-Currency Account

 Step 2 – Purchase DLR.TO on the TSX

-Select your account to make the purchase from, enter the symbol DLR and select the ETF.
+Select your account to purchase from, enter the symbol DLR and select the ETF.
 It should show the quote on the right side.
 Based on the amount you have to exchange, calculate the number of shares you can buy.
 I usually use the ‘ask’ price to calculate the number of shares and I use the limit order.
 Don’t forget to deduct $10 from the total to cover the trade cost.

 Step 3 – Wait for the Transaction to Settle